lucid-modular/hey-bro-help-me-out-firmware/README.md

-# Firmware
+# Hey bro, help me out!
+Firmware

-Make sure to install the latest version of the firmware.
+This repo tracks the firmware updates for the Hey bro, help me out! module by Lucid Modular.
+Make sure to install the latest version.

 ## What you need